-[11-29-09] Standard Mail letters may bear one repositionable note per mailpiece under 705.21.0.
-A Standard Mail letter may bear a label, a sticker, or a release card eligible as Standard Mail matter, when affixed under 2.5.5 and 2.5.6.
-Standard Mail letters also may bear other attachments eligible as Standard Mail matter if these additional conditions are met:
+[11-29-09] A Standard Mail flat may bear a label, a sticker, or a release card eligible as Standard Mail matter, when affixed under 2.5.5 and 2.5.6.
+Standard Mail flats may bear repositionable notes under 705.21.0.
+Standards Mail flats also may bear other attachments eligible as Standard Mail matter if these additional conditions are met:

 - a.
-The piece bearing the attachment is claimed as Customized MarketMail (CMM) under 705.1.0 or as Enhanced Carrier Route letters under 6.0, except as allowed for labels, stickers and release cards under 2.5.6. - b.
+The piece bearing the attachment is claimed as Customized MarketMail (CMM) under 705.1.0 or as Enhanced Carrier Route Standard Mail flats under 6.0, except as allowed under 2.5.6. - b.
 The face of the attachment may bear only the price markings and endorsements permitted for the price claimed for the host piece. - c.
 At the time of mailing, the piece shows only one complete delivery address.
 If the attachment is a reply card, the address for returning the piece is not visible. - d.
-CMM host pieces are any size permitted under 705.1.1.3, Physical Standards.
-Enhanced Carrier Route letters are larger than 6 by 11 inches, except as allowed under 2.5.6. - e.
+Enhanced Carrier Route host pieces are larger than 6 by 11 inches.
+CMM host pieces are any size permitted under 705.1.1.3, Physical Standards. - e.
 The attachment is not larger than the host piece and does not extend beyond the host piece.
 An attachment affixed to a CMM piece may not be greater than 1/4 inch thick at its thickest point. - f.
 Each piece in the mailing bears the attachment, and the attachment is of identical size, weight, and positioning on the host piece.
 Different wording or designs may be used. - g.
 The attachment does not interfere with processing or delivery.
 Folded or multipage attachments must be secured to prevent opening during handling. - h.
-Letters, with attachments that have been approved in writing by the Pricing and Classification Service Center, are eligible for mailing under the conditions specified in the approval letter.
+Standard Mail flats with attachments that have been approved in writing by the Pricing and Classification Service Center are eligible for mailing under the conditions specified in the approval letter.

-2.5.6 Letter-Size Pieces with Labels, Stickers, or Release Cards
+2.5.6 Flat-Size Pieces with Labels, Stickers or Release Cards

-[11-29-09] Automation letters and Enhanced Carrier Route letters with an attached label, sticker, or release card eligible as Standard Mail matter must meet the standards in 201.3.13.
+[11-29-09] Flats with an attached label, sticker, or release card eligible as Standard Mail matter must meet the standards in 301.1.8.4.